Vocational Transition IEP Goals and Lesson Ideas | SPED Lesson Planner

 Self-Monitoring Checklist for On-Task Behavior

-Create a simple checklist where students rate whether they stayed on task, used respectful language, followed directions, and completed work.
-Self-monitoring is a research-backed practice that improves independence and also creates useful data for annual IEP review discussions.
+Create a simple self-monitoring checklist where students rate whether they stayed on task, followed directions, used respectful language, requested help, and completed work.
+The checklist gives teachers and job coaches progress data for work habits IEP goals without adding a complicated data system.

 Advocating During Schedule Changes

 Practice what students should say and do when a routine changes, a supervisor is absent, or a job task is reassigned.
-This lesson is valuable for students with autism, intellectual disability, or anxiety who need direct teaching to generalize coping and communication skills.
+This helps students with autism, intellectual disability, emotional disability, or anxiety generalize coping strategies and accommodation requests in job-readiness settings.

 Customer Service Greeting and Response Practice